solven-eu/cleanthat/README.md

 - CleanThat processes files individually, which indices limited `Type` resolution.
 This enables cleaning files on a per-impacted-file basis (e.g. in a Github Pull-Request).
 - The type resolution may be lifted through `cleanthat-maven-plugin` (TODO)
+- The project jhas poor support of charset others than `UTF-8`

 # Installation